42BV/ai-hackathon/README.md

     + Important: This file is excluded in git.
 Only put the secret here!
 NOT in `application.yml`
     + You need to create this `application-local.yml` yourself!
 + In root folder run: `docker-compose up -d`
-    + Kill it using `docker-compose down` in root folder.
+  + Kill it when done using `docker-compose down` in root folder.
 + Run application using `mvn clean spring-boot:run -Dspring-boot.run.profiles=local`
 + Set the `app.active-chatbot` property to the implementation that you wish to use!
 See the `chatbot` package for all chatbot implementations
     + You set this property in the `application.yml`